 Headings Are Signposts to Your Content

-As you may already be aware, most of your site users won’t be reading every single word in your post.
-In fact, the majority of people only scan a webpage.
-If they catch a phrase or sentence they like the look of, they carry on reading, otherwise, they will continue scanning down the page before exiting.
+As you may already be aware, most site users won’t be reading every word in your post.
+The majority of people only scan a webpage.
+If they catch a phrase or sentence they like the look of, they carry on reading.
+Otherwise, they will continue browsing down the page before exiting.

-Headings help to break the content into helpful junks; pointing the reader in the direction of content that may be interesting or helpful to them.
-Rather than write paragraph after paragraph of content that may overwhelm your reader, we recommend using brief headings, with one or two keywords.
+Headings help break the content into helpful junks, pointing the reader toward content that may be interesting or helpful to them.
+Rather than write paragraph after paragraph of content that may overwhelm your reader, we recommend using brief headings with one or two keywords.

 Headings & Search Engines

-First and foremost, we feel it’s important to say that you should be writing interesting and high-quality content for your readers, not with the sole purpose of search engine optimization in mind.
-Don’t be obsessive about writing SEO only text, stuffed with keywords — make sure it’s for the visitor and not just Google!
+First and foremost, we feel it’s important to say that you should be writing exciting and high-quality content for your readers, not with the sole purpose of search engine optimization in mind.
+Don’t be obsessive about writing SEO-only text stuffed with keywords — make sure it’s for the visitor and not just Google!

-However, it is worth pointing out that when a search engine scans your page, clear and logical headings get you extra SEO brownie points.
+However, it is worth pointing out that clear and logical headings get you extra SEO brownie points when a search engine scans your page.
 As you progress down the heading sizes, the less importance a search engine places on that heading.
-And although headings range from H1 through to H6, you’ll probably only need the first four in most cases.
+And although titles range from H1 through to H6, you’ll probably only need the first four in most cases.

-As we mentioned above, consistency is key.
+As we mentioned above, consistency is critical.
 It may feel tempting to go wild, choosing lots of different text styles and multiple colors, but simplicity is often better.
 Stick to a few styles and keep it simple.
-It’s amazing how much more professional your pages will look if there is an underlying pattern.
+It’s incredible how much more professional your pages will look if there is an underlying pattern.